vkoudela-dev/vkoudela-dev/README.md

 ![Banner](https://github.com/vkoudela-dev/vkoudela-dev/blob/main/banner2.gif)

 # Hi, I'm Vlad.
 I finally found a new passion!
 Do you know what I mean?
-It's programming.
+It's programming🤩 I love to be challenged and never stop learning.
+Even the best developers can't afford to rest on their laurels, or they're going to fade into obscurity.

 <br>
 <hr>